Mehuge/PlotPing/README.md

 Visual Network Trace

 # TODO
-[ ] Add support for selectable time window
+(x) Add support for selectable time window

-[ ] Add display time window slider So for example need to be able to define the size (in time) of the window of samples to display and then use a slider to move that window around the available samples.
+(x) Add display time window slider So for example need to be able to define the size (in time) of the window of samples to display and then use a slider to move that window around the available samples.
 Time window size can be anything from 5/10 minutes to several days.

+  ( ) change so that when start time slider is not at 0, the displayed section stays fixed, at the moment it moves as new samples are added

+( ) add option of results graph to show min/max/ave/pl of time window rather than all samples (including start time, so showing historic data)

+( ) add ability to click latency graph and results view shows that moment in time (and some way to reset to live)

-[ ] Fix latency bar on over time graphs, at short time windows the bar width isn't quite right.
+( ) Fix latency bar on over time graphs, at very short time windows the bar width isn't quite right.

-[ ] Better ICMP engine.
+( ) Better ICMP engine.
 Need to be able to send out ICMP to each hop asynchronously, and the MS one `System.Net.NetworkInformation.Ping.Ping()` throws an exception when that is attempted.

-[ ] Trace more than one IP at a time (tabs?)
+( ) Trace more than one IP at a time (tabs?)

-[ ] Export trace option
+( ) Export trace option

-[x] MRU for host (with persistance)
+(x) MRU for host (with persistance)

-[ ] Add ability to select which hops to show graphs for and auto-resize them (to a point) or allow graph panel to scroll
+(x) Add ability to select which hops to show graphs for and auto-resize them (to a point) or allow graph panel to scroll

-[ ] Fix issue with selected hop graphs not being correct after starting ping to new host
+( ) Fix issue with selected hop graphs not being correct after starting ping to new host

-[ ] Active trace graph should only show min/max/ave for selected time window.

-[ ] Add support for selectable ping frequency (min 5s due to technical limitations - default 5s)
+( ) Add support for selectable ping frequency (min 5s due to technical limitations - default 5s)